 Applications are now open for The Daily Mail’s 2019 graduate schemes.
 Apply now for the Daily Mail reporter scheme, Daily Mail’s sub-editing scheme, however the sports scheme has closed early.
 Oh, and get a few insider tips first below.

-First things first, you need to know there’s not one, not two, but three different schemes on offer from The Daily Mail.
+First things first, you need to know there’s not one, but two different schemes on offer from The Daily Mail.

 We’ve spoken to people who’ve applied, interviewed and got the gig at the end of it all to give you the best shot, as well as help to understand what life’s really like in the job.